Safe Control and Learning Using Generalized Action Governor: Models and Assumptions

-The returnability of $\Pi_{\pi_0}$ means that state trajectories of the nominal closed-loop system \eqref{equ:system0} corresponding to constant $v$ beginning in $\Pi_{\pi_0}$ eventually return to $\Pi_{\pi_0}$.
-If for all $(x,v) \in \Pi_{\pi_0}$ and $w(\cdot) \subset \mathcal{W}$ the time $\hat{t} = \hat{t}(x,v,w(\cdot))$ in \eqref{equ:returnability} is equal to $1$, then $\Pi_{\pi_0}$ is {\it Positively Invariant}.
+The returnability of $\Pi_{\pi_0}$ means that state trajectories of the nominal closed-loop system \eqref{equ:system0} for constant $v$ beginning in $\Pi_{\pi_0}$ eventually return to $\Pi_{\pi_0}$.
+If for all $(x,v) \in \Pi_{\pi_0}$ and all disturbance sequences $w(\cdot)$ taking values in $\mathcal{W}$ the return time in \eqref{equ:returnability} can be chosen as $\hat{t}=1$, then $\Pi_{\pi_0}$ is {\it positively invariant}.
 Thus, positively invariant sets belong to the larger class of returnable sets.
-Given a nominal control policy $\pi_0$, a variety of tools exist for computing/estimating a set $\Pi_{\pi_0}$ that satisfies the two properties -- {\it safety} and {\it returnability} (or the stronger property of {\it positive invariance}).
-In Section~\ref{sec:GAG}, we will introduce two examples, one for linear systems and the other for discrete nonlinear systems.
+Given a nominal control policy $\pi_0$, a variety of tools exist for computing or approximating a set $\Pi_{\pi_0}$ that satisfies the two properties -- {\it safety} and {\it returnability} (or the stronger property {\it positive invariance}).
+In Section~\ref{sec:GAG}, we introduce two examples, one for linear systems and the other for discrete nonlinear systems.